Aleksey Suvorin: Early career

-Suvorin was a quintessential selfmade man.
+Suvorin was a quintessential self-made man.
 Born of a peasant family, he succeeded in gaining access to a military school at Voronezh from which he graduated in 1850.
 In the following year, he arrived in St. Petersburg and joined a major artillery school there.
 With limited prospects of pursuing a military career, he spent eight years in his native haunts, teaching history and geography, first in Bobrov and then in Voronezh.
 No one could have predicted that within two or three decades, the provincial teacher would rise to become one of the most influential men in the empire.

 A major step forward in his career was in 1861, when, electrified by the Emancipation Manifesto, he relocated to Moscow, where he found himself at the periphery of a burgeoning literary scene.
 At first money was tight, instigating Suvorin to move to St. Petersburg, where he joined the staff of the St. Petersburg Vedomosti, an influential newspaper with liberal leanings.
 He soon became its leading contributor and secretary to the editor in chief.
 Suvorin's feuilletons, published under the pen name "Stranger", were an instant sensation and inspired him to turn his attention to more creative writing.

 Publishing

 Suvorin's personality as a writer is somewhat overshadowed by his journalism.
 Nevertheless, he was very prolific and published a number of short stories and plays in the major outlets of the liberal media of which he was considered a leader.
 Capitalising on that success, Suvorin set up a publishing venture in 1871.
 Among his first publications was the Russian Calendar, which was in high demand all over Russia, followed by an unprecedented series of cheap editions of classics, both foreign and Russian.
+He published the ДЕШЕВАЯ БИБЛІОТЕКА (Deshevaya Biblioteka) [English, "Cheap Library"] book series.
 For more demanding readers, he issued a suite of richly illustrated albums about the great art galleries of Europe.

 In the late 19th century, he launched a series of city directories, published on an annual basis (each were between 500 and 1500 pages long) for St. Petersburg, Moscow and the rest of Russia that detailed the names and addresses of private residents, government offices, public services and medium and large businesses.
 They are often referred to as the Suvorin directories, from the publisher's name.
 The directories are often used by modern genealogists to trace family members who lived in Imperial and early Soviet Russia when vital records are missing or prove difficult to find.
 Historians use them to research the social histories of late 19th century and early 20th century Russia.

 By the end of the century, Suvorin's bookstores were everywhere, in Moscow, St. Petersburg, Kharkov, Odessa, Rostov, Saratov.
 He held a monopoly on the distribution of printed matter on the railway stations and trains, and he was probably the most influential publisher in the country.